paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-041-expedited-funds-availability.md

 **(f) Notice of exception; availability within reasonable time**

-(1) **In general** — If any exception contained in this section (other than subsection (a) of this section) applies with respect to funds deposited in an account at a depository institution—
+(1) **In general** — If any exception contained in this section (other than subsection (a)) applies with respect to funds deposited in an account at a depository institution—

   (A) the depository institution shall provide notice in the manner provided in paragraph (2) of—